0

 One of the benefits of cherries is that it reduces blood pressure, so it was found that cherry juice may help lower blood pressure because it contains a polyphenol compound.

-Cherries improve sleep, cherries contain high concentrations of some chemicals that regulate sleep cycles such as the hormone melatonin (English: Melatonin), and some research has found that sour cherry juice helps improve sleep in terms of quality and duration, and may also be useful for people suffering from insomnia.
+Cherries improve sleep, cherries contain high concentrations of some chemicals that regulate sleep cycles such as the hormone melatonin (english: Melatonin), and some research has found that sour cherry juice helps improve sleep in terms of quality and duration, and may also be useful for people suffering from insomnia.

 Cherries may contribute to alleviating the symptoms of gout (English: Gout), as the association of cherries and the presence of the benefits of cherries have been proven to reduce the risk of gout attacks, in addition to that drinking cherry juice reduces uric acid levels in the blood.